Your community resource for addiction education, prevention, and recovery.

 Parental disapproval of youth substance use makes it less likely that a young person will use substances.
 If you co-parent with a partner or spouse, talk with each other about your values regarding substance use and find agreed upon rules for your household–and then communicate them clearly to your child(ren) and repeat them often.
 Some parents assume that their kids know what the rules are without having explicitly stated them or after just one conversation.

 Some families devise a ‘code word’ that a young person might use to let a family member know they want to get picked up, and others practice ‘excuses’ that they can give their peers if they are at a party and aren’t drinking or using drugs.
-For more firsthand accounts from parents who practiced these strategies with their kids, check out this Momastery article or this dad’s description of his family’s ‘X-Plan.’
+For more firsthand accounts from parents who practiced these strategies with their kids, check out this dad’s description of his family’s ‘X-Plan.’

 including alcohol, marijuana (cannabis), nicotine products, and prescription medications to prevent them from being accessed by young people.
 Consider asking family members to do the same.